mafintosh/peerflix/README.md

 ## Chromecast

-If you wanna use peerflix on your chromecast checkout [peercast](https://github.com/mafintosh/peercast) or [castnow](https://github.com/xat/castnow)
+If you wanna use stream on your chromecast checkout [peercast](https://github.com/mafintosh/peercast) or [castnow](https://github.com/xat/castnow)

 ## License